janreytg/PHP_Test_Optimy/README.md

   - Use of namespace is much easier to track classes.
   - Using of transformer or response formatter is very helpful to easily modify any changes in the response format.
   - Using base classes like BaseModel is an example of DRY principly in coding or "Do not Repeat Yourself".
 It is specifically extended it in Models Classes.
-  - Added basic testing for News create, create with comments, and delete.
+  - Added basic testing for News index, create with comments, and delete.
 Just to emphasize importance of TDD.

 ## 5. Execution